duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

     $ roslaunch duckietown_demos lane_following.launch

-which is the launch file that was run when you previously executed `dts duckiebot demo --package_name duckietown_demos --demo_name lane_following` in the last hardware exercise (Here's a good way to see what the `package_name` and `demo_name` flags were doing with the old workflow).
+which is the launch file that was run when you previously executed `dts duckiebot demo --package_name duckietown_demos --demo_name lane_following` in the last hardware exercise (This is exactly what the  `package_name` and `demo_name` flags do when you run `dts duckiebot demo`).

 You should see the nodes launch.